 This is your reality.
 You’re a god here.
 If you want to visit this place, nothing can stop you from getting there.
 It’s a done deal.

 Pause for a moment and let that sink in.
 This isn’t just a dream or a fantasy.
 This is about to become your reality.
 Soon you will physically be in your chosen destination.
 Yes, you’re really going to be there.
 It’s going to happen.

 If you think it’s not going to happen, if you harbor any doubts about it, give yourself a good smack.
 That’s an abuse of power.
 Stop it!

 You are going to reach your destination.
 Period.
 Whatever obstacles come up, you’ll surmount them.
 Whatever problems arise, you’ll solve them.
 Whatever challenges present themselves, you’ll overcome them.
 You cannot be stopped.

 Do NOT use your power against yourself.
 Direct your power in one direction — strictly towards your intended destination.

 Doubting that you’ll reach your destination is the same as deciding to stay home.
-Don’t do that unless you’re #1 destination is to stay home.
+Don’t do that unless your #1 destination is to stay home.

 Whenever I finally get moving towards a new travel destination, I invariably hit a certain snapping point.
 I may waffle and vacillate a good bit leading up to the decision, but once I’ve made the decision, I turn off all alternatives.
 After that snap point, I direct all my energy forward, towards making the trip to the chosen destination a reality.
 I don’t give myself permission to change my mind or to doubt whether it will happen.
 I create the reality where the trip is an absolute certainty.
 The odds that it will happen are 100%.